hytechclub/cs-101/MethodParameters/CalculatorIndividualInstructions.md

 # Calculator - Individual
 Update the existing calculator to make it more robust.
+For these additions, use the existing methods as a reference.
+The new methods will generally be very similar to the ones from the [code-along](CalculatorFollowAlong.md) activity.

 ## Multiplication
 Add the option to multiply the two integers the user provides.